aybike-s/NLP-for-Climate/Workflow.md

 (!)
 Some compound words are displayed as two or more seprate words.

+(!)
+Token lists are at different lengths due to non-standardized structure of the dataset.

 **Iteration function**

 Iteration function goes through each document & page and applies the preprocessing pipeline.
 Then, the preprocessed text is stored in a dictionary named docs.
 Each document is given a unique name (e.g., doc1, doc2, ...) based on the length of the dictionary.
 The preprocessed text is stored as a list under the document name.